Creative Recovery: Frames of Mind’s Fight for Sustainable Mental Health Support

 “Otherwise we’re stuck at home on our own and feel like aliens,” one participant said.
 “When you come here, you feel like part of the human race again.”

-The outcomes are simple and profound: connection, confidence, re engagement with the world.
-None of them are guaranteed to last.
+The outcomes are simple: connection, confidence, re-engagement with the world.
+None are guaranteed to last.

 “I realised I’ve just acted out my relationship with my son.”